Projecting an $18 million shortfall, UW-Oshkosh will cut budget with furloughs, hundreds of layoffs

 The System is partnering with Deloitte, a global business analytics firm with an office in Milwaukee, to examine all of the universities' finances, excluding UW-Madison.

-Rothman cautioned Thursday UW-Oshkosh's plan won't necessarily be replicated for other struggling universities across the System.
+Rothman cautioned Thursday that UW-Oshkosh's plan won't necessarily be replicated at other struggling System universities.

-Rep. Lori Palmeri, D-Oshkosh, said in a statement Thursday that UW-Oshkosh's fiscal situation was caused by "systemic underfunding" of the System, both in the most recent budget and long-term.
+Rep. Lori Palmeri, D-Oshkosh, said in a statement that UW-Oshkosh's fiscal situation was caused by "systemic underfunding" of the System, both in the most recent budget and over the long term.
+Democrats have long criticized Republicans, who've controlled the Legislature's budget-writing committee for more than a decade, for repeatedly cutting the System's budget or increasing it by a fraction of what's been requested.

 "Unfortunately, if this pattern of underfunding in education continues, UW-Oshkosh will not be the only university forced to make sacrifices like those announced today," she said.